angeldomp49/atepoztli-json_tree/docs/retrieving-values.md

 # Value Retrieval

 The `JSONLeaf` interface has two specialized child interfaces for value retrieval: `JSONStringKeyLeaf` and `JSONIndexKeyLeaf`.
-These interfaces provide a convenient `asLeaf` method to access nested values in a type-safe manner.
+These interfaces provide a convenient `asLeaf` method to access nested values with automatic type wrapping.

 ---